thenexthub/Codira/docs/OptimizationTips.rst

 Wrapping operations
 ====================

-Swift eliminates integer overflow bugs by checking for overflow when performing normal arithmetic.
+Codira eliminates integer overflow bugs by checking for overflow when performing normal arithmetic.
 These checks may not be appropriate in high performance code if one either knows that overflow cannot occur, or that the result of allowing the operation to wrap around is correct.